So what’s been watched since the last time we were talking about what we've been watching?

 and because who knows when the YouTube account will be pulled?

-the film’s depiction of “Smilin’ Darkies” is kind of uncomfortable, and hangs a heavy pall over the whole proceedings.
+That said, the film’s depiction of “Smilin’ Darkies” is kind of uncomfortable, and hangs a heavy pall over the whole proceedings.

 Because stripped of any racial/racist options, the flick is a good tale for pre-adolescents: where an old man (sage or magician?
 Perhaps) teaches a young boy important life-lessons via fanciful talking animal stories.
 Well, sure, Joel Chandler Harris, author of the original Uncle Remus stories, was ripping off Aesop, so what can you do?